Felipe Jaramillo

-Felipe Jaramillo Velásquez (born 18 April 1996) is a Colombian footballer who plays as a midfielder for Categoría Primera A side Águilas Doradas.
+Felipe Jaramillo Velásquez (born 18 April 1996) is a Colombian professional footballer who plays as a midfielder for Categoría Primera A side Deportivo Pasto.

 Career

-In his early life, he was in the Atlético Nacional Youth Team from 2010 to 2015.
+In his early life, Jaramillo was in the Atlético Nacional Youth Team from 2010 to 2015.
 After, he went to Argentina and was in the youth teams of both Gimnasia y Esgrima (LP) and Defensores de Cambaceres.
 Back in Colombia, on 2017 he began his professional career after joining Itagüí Leones in the Categoría Primera B, becoming the team captain and getting the promotion to the Categoría Primera A. After the relegation of Itagüí Leones, on 2019 he was loaned to Millonarios and to América de Cali on 2020, playing at the 2020 Copa Libertadores and winning the 2020 Categoría Primera A.

 On 2021, he moved on loan to Deportes La Serena in the Chilean Primera División.